-This study carries substantial implications extending beyond the realms of economic theory, exerting a significant influence on the daily experiences of communities in individuals and Indonesia. policymakers process the data, the imperative emerges to conceive tax laws that transcend mere revenue generation.
+This study carries substantial implications extending beyond the realms of economic theory, exerting a significant influence on the daily experiences of individuals and communities in Indonesia.
+As policymakers process the data, the imperative emerges to conceive tax laws that transcend mere revenue generation.
 The study underscores the essential need for adopting a more intricate and empathetic approach, acknowledging the human narratives underlying economic metrics.
 By acknowledging that heightened business and property taxes possess the capacity to either fortify or compromise the vulnerabilities of homeowners, small enterprises, and marginalized groups, it advocates for a reassessment of these policies.
-The study's findings align with a broader call for policies prioritizing inclusive economic growth while averting unforeseen consequences that may exacerbate These implications resonate socioeconomic framework and endorse a holistic perspective of poverty that encompasses factors beyond financial indicators.
+The study's findings align with a broader call for policies prioritizing inclusive economic growth while averting unforeseen consequences that may exacerbate poverty.
+These implications resonate in the socioeconomic framework and endorse a holistic perspective of poverty that encompasses factors beyond financial indicators.
 Regulators and researchers receive guidance to mitigate the poverty rate by reducing property and business taxes.